 Shadow Bay Campground rests on the shores of Waldo Lake in a forest of towering conifers.
 This large recreation area provides plenty of things to see and do like sailing, canoeing, fishing and swimming.

-Waldo Lake is circled by the Jim Weaver Loop, a 20-mile hiking and biking trail.
+Waldo Lake is circled by the Jim Weaver Loop, a 22-mile hiking and biking trail.
 The Shoreline Trail lines the lakeside of the campground and takes hikers and bikers to a network of other trails.
-From there, hikers can continue into the Waldo Lake Wilderness, but mountain bikers are not allowed in that section.
+From there, hikers can continue into the Waldo Lake Wilderness, but mountain bikers are not allowed in Wilderness.

-The lake offers boating, swimming and fishing.
-Anglers enjoy catching brook and rainbow trout.
+The lake offers boating and swimming.
 A boat ramp is located on-site.

-The campground is less busy than its neighboring campground, North Waldo, resulting in a quieter atmosphere.
+This 92 site campground is less busy than its neighboring campground, North Waldo, resulting in a quieter atmosphere.
+Nineteen sites are reservable.
 Garbage containers and gray water disposal areas are available at the campground.

 Explore Waldo Lake and surrounding hiking trails for views of the snow-capped North, Middle and South Sisters, three of the seven major peaks in Willamette National Forest.